 After COP 28: Where Next for Climate and Health?

-Undisputed, however, is that for the first time in the summit’s 28-year history burning fossil fuels was acknowledged as a cause of the climate crisis.
+COP28 ended with a communique committing countries to “transition away” from fossil fuels.
+Officially praised as a landmark agreement, it was seen as weak and unambitious by many who wanted a much faster phase-out.
+Undisputed, however, is that for the first time in the summit’s 28-year history, burning fossil fuels was acknowledged as a cause of the climate crisis.

-1. Fossil fuel phase-out will save millions of lives
+1) Fossil fuel phase-out will save millions of lives

+Published to coincide with the start of the COP28 summit, a British Medical Journal article, estimated the contribution of fossil fuel use to deaths from air pollution.
 It concluded that phasing out fossil fuels could cut around 6 in 10 deaths.
-The summit’s conclusion prompted Dr Maria Neira, WHO Director, Public Health, Environmental and Social Determinants of Health. to announce the ‘beginning of the end for fossil fuels’.
+The summit’s conclusion prompted Dr Maria Neira, WHO Director, Public Health, Environmental and Social Determinants of Health to announce the “beginning of the end for fossil fuels.”

-2. Partnerships and pooling resources are key to safeguarding health
+2) Partnerships are key to safeguarding health

 The scale of the climate challenge calls for coordinated action on a global scale, from business, the health industry and other service-providers, as well as governments.